Programming in a Low-Code World

 - Model extensions

 Each is designed to help engineers extend the platform to suit their organization’s needs.
 Let’s look at each of these to see how they can be leveraged inside the Mendix Platform.

 During my time with Mendix, there is one question that I am consistently asked: “Where can I see the generated code?”.
 My answer is always “There is no code!
 The runtime interprets the model and produces your application.
 But, this doesn’t mean you can’t use code to extend your model”.

-Model-driven development isn’t a new concept, it’s been around for many years.
+Model-driven development isn’t a new concept; it’s been around for many years.
 However, many development tools of the past were either too restrictive or difficult to customize.
-When customization was available it often required changing the generated code to meet the customer needs.
-But once you do so you break the model, thus reducing your development speed and making maintenance a nightmare.
+When customization was available, it often required changing the generated code to meet customer needs.
+But once you do so, you break the model, thus reducing your development speed and making maintenance a nightmare.

 Mendix takes a different approach to extensions.
 Instead of extending your application with custom code, we extend the modeler itself.
 By extending the modeler capabilities, you can always ensure that your model and your custom code extensions work effectively.
 You also ensure that any code written is reusable across other applications.

 Connectors are a great way to extend the modeler’s functionality.
 Connectors are self-contained wrappers which extend the native microflow functionality.
 A connector, when called by a microflow, will execute a piece of java code, which can be edited in your favorite IDE.
 The connector can utilize all the functionality in the model including entities, data sets, microflows, pages, and configurations via the Mendix Runtime API.
 When building a connector, you can choose to add an icon and description, which makes it natively available in the Mendix toolbox.
 The user of the connector only needs to pass the required parameter to the code, they do not have to understand the underlying Java code.